Marketplace guide

 Working size: 1600 x 1600.
 Primary frame: 1:1.
 Preferred format: JPG.
 Verified: 2026-04-11.

-A safer Picmu setup for this platform
+A solid Picmu setup for this platform

 Start from the platform frame, keep the whole product visible, enable the safe-area overlay, and only then tighten whitespace or file size.